Russian Photography Before 1917

 pre-revolution Russian photo camera

-pre-revolution Russian photographers
+pre-revolution Russian aero photographer

 Since there was clearly no mass production of affordable devices for the people in Russia, and most of the cameras were imported from abroad.
 Taking a photograph was quite expensive and was not accessible to the masses.
 In addition, we must not forget that to master the technique of photography it was necessary to have at least a minimum level of education.